 Some listening-focused venues in Dubai follow a regular schedule.

 Honeycomb Hi-Fi in Downtown Dubai runs as a dedicated listening bar and remains the most consistent venue in this category.
-It opens from 7:30 PM to 2 AM from Sunday to Thursday, and until 3 AM on weekends.
-The space includes vinyl sets, DJ programming, and a concealed entrance that starts with a record shop.
+It opens from 7:30 PM to 2 AM Sunday to Thursday, and until 3 AM on weekends.
+The space includes vinyl sets, DJ programming, and a concealed entrance that opens through a record shop.

 Not every location follows daily hours.